next-theme/hexo-theme-next/README.md

 $ git pull
 ```

-And if you see any error message during update (something like **«Commit your changes or stash them before you can merge»**), recommended to learn [Hexo data files][docs-data-files-url] feature.\
+And if you see any error message during update (something like **«Commit your changes or stash them before you can merge»**), recommended to learn [Alternate Theme Config][docs-data-files-url] feature.\
 However, you can bypass update errors by using the `Commit`, `Stash` or `Reset` commands for local changes.
 See [here](https://stackoverflow.com/a/15745424/5861495) how to do it.

 **If you want to update from v5.x / v7.x to the latest version, read [this][docs-update-5-1-x-url].**